 Indian Horse unfolds against the bleak loveliness of northern Ontario, all rock, marsh, bog and cedar.
 Wagamese writes with a spare beauty, penetrating the heart of a remarkable Ojibway man.
 Evaluated and Approved by ERAC

 RICHARD WAGAMESE is one of Canada's foremost writers and the author of twelve previous novels, including Keeper'n Me and Indian Horse, a recent Canada Reads Finalist.
 He is also the author of acclaimed memoirs, including For Joshua; the bestselling One Native Life; and, One Story, One Song, which won the George Ryga Award for Social Awareness in Literature.
 He has won numerous awards and recognition for his writing.

 ONLINE SHOPPING MADE EASY:

-Speedy, fully trackable shipping on all orders with a low cost flat shipping rate.
+Speedy, fully trackable shipping on all orders.
+Orders over $25 qualify for flat rate shipping.
 Even better, orders over $99 get free shipping (Canada & U.S.) - International shipping?
 We do that too!
-Read ourshipping details.
+Read our shipping details.

 RETURNS & EXCHANGES: If you're not happy with your purchase or need an exchange, we'll take care of you.
 Please read our FAQ for complete details.